Investor Experiences and Financial Market Dynamics: Introduction

-Our theoretical predictions are also consistent with a number of empirical results on portfolio decisions and trade volume.
-Using the representative sample of the \emph{Survey of Consumer Finance}, merged with CRSP and historical data on stock-market performance, we show that cross-cohort differences in lifetime stock-market experiences predict cohort differences both in their stock-market participation and in the fraction of their liquid assets that they invest in the stock market.
-In other words, the cross-cohort differences both on the extensive and on the intensive margin of stock market participation vary over time as predicted by the time series of cross-cohort differences in lifetime experiences.
-We also show that, in terms of abnormal trade volume, the de-trended turnover ratio is strongly correlated with differences in lifetime experiences of stock-market returns across cohorts.
+Experience-based learning generates new predictions for the cross-section of asset holdings and trade volume, which we test in the data.
+Using the representative sample of the \emph{Survey of Consumer Finance} (SCF), merged with data from the Center for Research in Security Prices (CRSP) and historical data on stock-market performance, we first replicate and extend the evidence in \citeN{Malmendier_Nagel2008} on stock-market participation.
+We show that cross-cohort differences in lifetime stock-market experiences predict cohort differences in stock-market participation and in the fraction of liquid assets invested in the stock market.
+In other words, cross-cohort differences both on the extensive and on the intensive margin of stock market participation vary over time as predicted by the time series of cross-cohort differences in lifetime experiences.
+We then turn to the predictions regarding trade volume, and show that the de-trended turnover ratio is strongly correlated with differences in lifetime market experiences across cohorts.
+That is, changes in the experience-based level of disagreement between cohorts predict higher abnormal trade volume, as predicted by the model.